American folk art and design by unknown makers, circa 1600-1970

 Discover Nameless

-Celebrating anonymous brilliance, Nameless opens during New York Antiques Week as the first fair dedicated to visionary folk art, outsider art, and vernacular design created by unknown, forgotten, and marginalized artists across time.
+Celebrating anonymous brilliance, Nameless opens during New York Antiques Week as the only fair dedicated to visionary folk art, outsider art, and vernacular design created by unknown, forgotten, and marginalized artists across time.

 The collective project of two dozen art dealers from around the country, Nameless offers diverse material—including works of art, furnishings, textiles, and photography—while balancing the appreciation of traditional craft with the drive to surface discoveries.